 While many activities are identical to our other camps, this session highlights activities that accommodate youth who are Blind or have low vision.
 Our daily schedules, posted in large print and in braille, might list many of the following choices: swimming, beeper baseball, horse riding, pontoon boat rides, beeper archery, and crafts such as painting, beading, or small handmade items.
 Every day is different and perfect for the creative spirit.
 A beach party, dance, talent show, cookouts, songs around the campfire, pool swims, braille bingo & cards plus a wide assortment of tactile games, described videos, and more fun fill the week.

 Sleeping accommodations at Camp Lions "Vision Week" are in air-conditioned cabins with eight bunks to a room.
 Every cabin is one level and has a modern bathroom with a walk-in shower.
 Our Counselor to camper ratio is 1:4 to make Camp Lions a positive and safe experience.
 A Camp Health Officer will be on site 24/7 to assist in medications and provide basic health care.

-Every year Camp Lions hosts a training for selected campers, age 15 and older, based on Counselor observations of the nominees personal strengths.
+Counselor In Training Week (C.I.T.) - Attendance Invitation only!
+Every year Camp Lions hosts a training for selected campers, age 15 and older, based on Counselor observations of the nominee’s personal strengths.
 The CIT's attend training with Camp Lions Counselors and get a taste of all the ins and outs of being a Camp Lions Counselor.
 Topics range from learning how to lead small groups to instruction on safety, positive role modeling, teamwork, and other day-to-day tasks needed to make the Camp run smoothly.

-Health & Safety Comes First Every Camp Lions session has a nurse present to ensure the heath and safety of the campers.
+Health & Safety Comes First Every Camp Lions session has a nurse present to ensure the health and safety of the campers.
 All water activities are supervised by trained staff and lifeguards.
 Dietary needs are carefully provided for by the dining staff.

 Camp Lions Counselors are trained in "first responder" First Aid, rescue breathing, & basic safety guidelines for emergencies such as fire, tornado, etc.

 The best tool we have to keep your camper healthy is the information provided by the parent(s) and guardian(s) and the Physical Exam.
 The physical exam form is provided in every application & is the only form accepted.
 The form must be completed by a licensed physician and received by the Camp Lions Registrar on or before the application deadline.

 Respect Is Key Kids will be kids, we know and expect that.
 What we don't want is negativity.
 So we ask every camper to treat follow campers and staff with the respect each deserve.
 If a camper is unruly, disrespectful, or is a danger to themselves or others, and is unwilling to change such behavior they will be dismissed from Camp Lions and their parent/guardian will be called to pick them up.
 They may not attend the following year.
 However, the camper may apply after one year's absence if a pledge of improved behavior is offered in sincerity.